- Business and Employment»

 Leveraged Buyouts and Due Diligence

 LBOs and Due Diligence

 A leveraged buyout — frequently called an LBO — is a popular method used by private equity firms and other buyers to acquire companies primarily with debt.
 While this financial strategy is often used to acquire multi-billion-dollar public companies, it works equally well for acquisitions of smaller private companies.

 The primary benefit of an LBO for current business owners is to provide a vehicle for selling a company to buyers who want to use minimal amounts of cash.
 For new owners buying a business with a leveraged buyout, benefits include projected net investment returns ranging from 15 to 30 percent or more annually.
 Actual returns can periodically fail to live up to expectations.
+The recent financial crisis demonstrated that asset values can depreciate as well as appreciate.
 You can increase your chances of a good return by performing the right amount of due diligence.

 We will reject interesting opportunities rather than over-leverage our balance sheet.— Warren Buffett

 Prospective buyers using a leveraged buyout arrangement often expect to buy a company by paying no more than 10 percent of the total purchase in cash.
 While this kind of leverage is common when individuals are buying a house, it is less typical when someone is buying a business.

 Leveraged buyouts have popularized the use of increased debt levels for corporate acquisitions.
 Nevertheless, an LBO transaction requires that buyers find a lender or financial sponsor willing to fund the debt portion of the purchase.
 The debt funding frequently comes from non-bank sources such as corporate bonds.